HPLC detector types: Principle in their working

-1. Always select a suitable detector which is well tested and prescribed after proper validation of the said compound by HPLC analysis.
-This can be known by standard books of reference like Pharmacopoeias of U.S. India, British etc.
+1. Always select a suitable detector that is well tested and prescribed after proper validation of the said compound by HPLC analysis.
+This can be known by standard books of reference like Pharmacopoeias of U.S. India, British, etc.

 The detectors should be checked for their response to commands by the operating software for any external connection problems.

-2. The calibration of detectors is to be performed for any new experiment to acheive stability in data and responses.
+2. The calibration of detectors is to be performed for any new experiment to achieve stability in data and responses.

-4. The room temperature be preferably constant & low.
+4. The room temperature is preferably constant & low.

-The technology of detectors is evolving further by combination of other analytical methods.
+The technology of detectors is evolving further by a combination of other analytical methods.

 For any queries use the comments section to get solutions.